tarunsachdeva/blog/_posts/2018-08-29-developing-leadership-practice.markdown

 The framework itself is quite simple - it is a list of all of the domains of leadership, and how they interact with each other as a system.
 My experience is in that of software startups, but I imagine this can extend outside of that as well.
 In developing the domains, I took a first principles approach.
 This started with a simple description of what is actually happening in many organizations, for which a leader is accountable:

-**Individuals working together to create products for customers to make a meaningful change in society.**
+**Individuals working together, producing output towards positive outcomes and meaningful impact.**

 Breaking this down further, the domains of responsibility of a leader are: